 Many new advertising products incorporating a wide range of advertising methods have emerged in the Internet advertising market.
-The Yahoo Japan Group develops and sells a variety of advertising products suited to the specific needs of individual advertisers, including products with guaranteed exposure periods and page views; video advertising that are expressed through video and audio; "Rich Advertising" that have a wide variety of advertising expressions such as expandable display area through user initiated actions such as "mouse-over"; Yahoo!
-Premium DSP that allows full use of Yahoo!
-JAPAN's multi big data and media; and Promotion Advertising that enables effective approaches by posting advertisements on major partner sites including Yahoo!
-JAPAN.
+The Yahoo Japan Group develops and sells a variety of advertising products suited to the specific needs of individual advertisers, including products with guaranteed exposure periods and page views.
+We also offer Paid Search Advertising and an affiliate ad program, operated in cooperation with consolidated subsidiary ValueCommerce Co., Ltd.

 In addition, we have developed and sold various advertising products incorporating innovative advertising distribution methods, including targeting advertising, which distributes advertising based on users' Yahoo!
 JAPAN usage histories, keyword search histories, demographic factors, and physical location; Interest Match®, which distributes advertising based on the said usage histories and the content of Web pages viewed at the time of ad distribution; and AD Network, which distributes advertising over a network of partner sites and thus achieves greater reach than single-site-distribution products.
 If we fail to properly incorporate innovative advertising methods, our advertising revenues could decrease even as the cost of developing new products and forming new partnerships with companies possessing expertise in innovative advertising methods grows.
 As a result, our performance could be negatively affected.